dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-ios.md

 # Set up access to your company resources

-# Set up access to your company resources

 Enroll your iOS device with the Intune Company Portal app to gain secure access to your organization's email, files, and apps.

-Before you're allowed to access proprietary data from a coporate or personal device, organizations often require your device to be managed.
+Organizations often require you to get your device managed before you can access proprietary data from it.
 After a device becomes managed, organizations can push policies and apps to the device through their mobile device management provider.

 To get continuous access to your work or school information from your device, you must configure your device to match policy settings.
-This articles describes how the Intune Company Portal app for iOS helps you enroll, configure, and maintain your device to meet organizational requirements.
+This article describes how the Intune Company Portal app for iOS helps you enroll, configure, and maintain your device to meet organizational requirements.

 > [!NOTE]
 > If you're trying to access company email in the Mail app, it's likely that you were prompted to manage your device to keep it secure.
 Follow the instructions below to get access to your email and other company resources on your iOS device.